ltonetwork/documentation/02-identity/index.md

 ### signkey

-If specified, only this type of sign keys may be used to sign the event.
+If specified, only this type / these types of sign keys may be used to sign the event.